 "Many clinical studies have revealed that the delayed cord clamping elevates blood volume and hemoglobin and prevents anemia in infants.
 Moreover, since it was known that umbilical cord blood contains various valuable stem cells such as hematopoietic stem cells, endothelial cell precursors, mesenchymal progenitors and multipotent/pluripotent lineage stem cells, the merit of delayed cord clamping has been magnified."
 March 2010 Journal of Cellular and Molecular Medicine

-When a baby is born it must transfer from receiving oxygen from the placenta to receiving oxygen from its lungs.
+"When a baby is born it must transcend from receiving oxygen from the placenta to receiving oxygen from its lungs.
 For this to happen, the baby's lungs must first expand, and the burst of blood from the umbilical cord helps to get the newborn's lungs to expand properly.
-Without the burst of blood from the placenta, the infant suffers a drop in blood pressure as its lungs fail to open as they should, creating a chain reaction of effects that can include brain damage and lung damage.
-Immediate cord clamping can cause hypotension, hypovolemia (decreased blood volume) and infant anemia, resulting in cognitive deficits.
+Without that blood pumping from the placenta, the infant suffers a drop in blood pressure as its lungs fail to open as they should, creating a chain reaction of effects that can include brain damage and lung damage.
+Immediate cord clamping can cause hypotension, hypovolemia (decreased blood volume) and infant anemia, resulting in cognitive deficits."
 October 2010 Dr. Mercola', Natural Health Center

 "The optimal time to clamp the umbilical cord for all infants regardless of gestational age or fetal weight is when the circulation in the cord has ceased, and the cord is flat and pulseless (approximately 3 minutes or more after birth)."
 The World Health Organization (WHO)

 Reminding us the Planned Parenthood scandal is not new, Dr. David Hutchon, a consultant obstetrician, writing in the British Medical Journal says "cords are now also clamped early to collect cord blood and cord stem cells to be used for various medical and commercial purposes.
 But the evidence is clearly emerging that the most beneficial use for cord blood may be to allow it to transfer to the baby immediately at birth.

-While most full-term babies have enough blood to establish lung function and prevent brain damage from early clamping, the process often leaves them pale and weak.
+"While most full-term babies have enough blood to establish lung function and prevent brain damage from early clamping, the process often leaves them pale and weak.
 For premature babies, the process can be even more devastating.
 And no matter what, immediate cord clamping will cause some degree of asphyxia and loss of blood volume because it contributes to..."